quicwg/multipath/draft-ietf-quic-multipath.md

 ID without any change in the address does not indicate a path change and the endpoint can keep the same congestion control and RTT measurement state.

-While endpoints assign a connection ID to a specific sending 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
+While endpoints send a packet on a specific path with the associated 4-tuple, networks events such as NAT rebinding may make the packet's receiver observe a different 4-tuple.
 Servers observing a 4-tuple change will perform path validation (see {{Section 9 of QUIC-TRANSPORT}}).
 If path validation process succeeds, the endpoints set